scikit-learn/enhancement_proposals/slep026/proposal.rst

 --------------------

 1. Using R2 for quantile regression.
 Note that ``QuantileRegressor.score`` computes R2.
+   Hint: This is bad practice because R2, like squared error, are optimized by the expected value while here one clearly wants a score that is optimized by the corresponding quantile.
 2. Using a summary score like R2 or AUC with ``LeaveOneOut``, see https://github.com/scikit-learn/scikit-learn/issues/5097.
    A score is best computable per single sample/observation,